lthminhthao/quasineutral_in_N-strains-system/README.md

 - Paper-2_Chapter-3: selection_in_2-strains-system
 - Paper-3_Chapter-4: No simulations

-This repository has all my remaining codes using in my Ph.D. thesis.
+This repository has all my remaining codes used in my Ph.D. thesis.